Mike Navarre: Biography

-Mike Navarre was born on June 9, 1956 in Lansing, Michigan, one of eleven children (seven sons and four daughters) of George A. Navarre (1923–2009) and his wife Rose (née Doogan).
-The family moved to Kenai, Alaska when he was an infant, where they established themselves in the business community.
+Mike Navarre was born on June 9, 1956, in Lansing, Michigan, one of eleven children (seven sons and four daughters) of George A. Navarre (1923–2009) and his wife Rose (née Doogan).
+The family moved to Kenai, Alaska, when he was an infant, where they established themselves in the business community.
 At first, the family opened up a grocery store, then branched out into an auto service business and fast food franchising, both of which currently operate locations across Alaska.
 He dropped out of college in the 1970s and moved to Fairbanks, Alaska, moving back to Kenai in 1978.
 Navarre later returned to college and graduated with a Bachelor of Arts in Government from Eastern Washington University in 1983.

-Navarre was first elected to the state House as a Democrat in 1984, and served until 1996, representing District 5 (holding Seat A) from 1985–93 and District 9 from 1993–96.
+Navarre was first elected to the state House as a Democrat in 1984, and served until 1996, representing District 5 (holding Seat A) from 1985 to 1993 and District 9 from 1993 to 1996.
 He chaired the House Finance Committee for several years and was Majority Leader from 1989 until 1991.
 In 1996, Navarre successfully ran for mayor of Kenai Peninsula Borough, before being defeated by Dale Bagley in 1999.
 He once again ran in 2011, and was reelected in 2014.
 During his first term as mayor, he served as president of the Alaska Conference of Mayors.